+124. Moreover, Defendant's misrepresentations in the promissory note and "Truth in Lending Disclosures" document concerning the loan amount, cost of credit, finance charge, and fees for the loan were also material and likely to mislead consumers acting reasonably under the circumstances and likely to affect consumers' decisions to select one consumer financial product over another when comparing the disclosed APRs, cost of credit, or finance charges.

-- b.
-The cost of credit is 0%; - c.
-The finance charge is \$0; and - d.
-No amounts were to be paid to others on the consumer's behalf. - 100.
-These inaccurate statements regarding the costs associated with a SoLo loan are likely to mislead consumers acting reasonably because the vast majority of SoLo Platform loans include Lender tip fees or SoLo donation fees or both, and: - a.
-SoLo debits not only the principal loan amount on the repayment date but also any Lender tip fee and SoLo donation fee; - b.
-These fees render the cost of credit in excess of o%; - c.
-These fees constitute finance charges and thus the finance charge is not \$0; and - d.
-Solo receives a donation fee and transmits Lender tip fees to lenders. - 101.
-As a result, Defendant engaged in deceptive acts or practices when it issued promissory notes and "Truth in Lending Disclosures" documents that did not include the Lender tip fee and SoLo donation fee in the finance charge, the APR, or the total of payments, in violation of Sections 1031 and 1036 of the CFPA.
+125. As a result, Defendant engaged in deceptive acts or practices when it issued promissory notes and "Truth in Lending Disclosures" documents that did not include the Lender tip fee and SoLo donation fee in the finance charge, the APR, or the total of payments, in violation of sections 1031 and 1036 of the CFPA.
 12 U.S.C. §§ 5531(a), 5536(a)(1)(B).